jessietrudeau/jessietrudeau.github.io/_pages/research.md

 **Machine gun politics: why politicians cooperate with organized crime**

 13% of Latin Americans live under criminal governance.
 Across the region, criminal groups provide order and influence over minute details of civic life -- even electoral politics.
 Taken together, these residents represent a formidable voting bloc, and could single-handedly sway legislative and executive elections.
-Public officials’ willingness to engage with violent, illicit actors around elections drives three questions underpinning my research for this book:
+Criminal groups' influence over voter behavior drives three questions underpinning my research for this book:

 - How does living under criminal control affect their vote choice?
 - Relatedly, how do politicians evaluate risks when approaching these voters and their criminal governors?